 Their Spearhead boot offering is a solid competitor in the field boot arena.
-The Spearhead is a typical 8 inch high field boot.
-The Spearhead appears to look fairly standard when it comes to field boots as it doesn’t look too atypical from what you would be issued in the military.
+The Spearhead is a typical 8 inch high field boot and is fairly standard when it comes to field boots as it doesn’t look too atypical from what you would be issued in the military.
 They look sharp and have a nice aesthetic to them.
-I found for the general consumer these boots are great all-around work boots and great for yard work, construction projects and all-around general tasks.
+I found for the general consumer, these boots are great all-around work boots and great for yard work, construction projects and general tasks.
 The boots also work well as a hiking boot and of course as standard issue military boots as they are AR 670-1 compliant.
-It should also be noted they comply with the Berry Amendment which pertains to procurement of textiles and apparel.
+It should also be noted they comply with the Berry Amendment which pertains to the procurement of textiles and apparel.

-The boot is constructed from rugged materials to included leather and ballistic nylon.
+The boot is constructed from rugged materials including leather and ballistic nylon.
 The Spearhead comes in a sharp coyote brown color.
 The laces that come with the boot are speed laces and Reebok was very liberal with the amount of lace they give you – which is appreciated.
 You never know when you may need to fix a snapped lace or use a small section for some other task.
-The detail is noticeable.
-It features double and even quad stitching in the heel which is something I don’t normally see on field boots.
+Also, the attention to detail is noticeable.
+The boot features double and even quad stitching in the heel which is something I don’t normally see on field boots.

 The Spearhead boot, like the majority of the boots you’ll run across in the field boot class, is outfitted with two ventilation holes right above the arch on the inside face of each boot.
 These ventilation holes are screened, which prevents small debris from getting inside the boot.
 They ventilate the foot and they will allow the boot and foot to dry out more quickly – which is good because these boots are not waterproof.
 With the ventilation holes, as one would suspect, if you submerge your foot in water, it will intrude and your feet will become wet.

 The sole construction for these boots is very aggressive.
-They look like something you would put on an off-road vehicle as the lugs are deep and spaced fairly far apart.
-The toes appear to be somewhat reinforced however these are not safety boots so don’t expect to find a steel toe in these boots and there should be no implied safety rating.
+They look like something you would expect on an off-road vehicle, as the lugs are deep and spaced fairly far apart.
+The toes appear to be somewhat reinforced; however, these are not safety boots so don’t expect to find a steel toe and there should be no implied safety rating.
 The heel is raised and wraps up around the rear about one and a half inches up the heel.
 This added material provides protection for heel strikes on sharp rocks and other abrasive material you may run across in the field.

 The Spearhead does not come with a pull loop at the top of the ankle.
 At first I thought this was odd seeing that boots with an 8-inch ankle typically require some additional help in getting them on, however with the combination of easy on/off quick laces and the fact that the padded collar around the top of the ankle, the loop wasn’t required.
 The padding around the ankle allowed me to grip and get a good purchase to help slip the boot on.
 The padding also provided additional comfort as the back of the boot does not bite into my calves which can sometimes be a problem with really low minimalist type field boots.

-Contrary to trekking uphill, I did notice a little interior slippage which isn’t uncommon.
-I attribute that to the fitment of the boot to my foot and may or may not be a common factor for somebody else.
+Contrary to trekking uphill, I did notice a little interior slippage when going downhill, which isn’t uncommon.
+I attribute that to the fitment of the boot to my foot, and this may or may not be a concern for somebody else.
 As stated before, I would much rather have a boot with a slightly roomier fit than a boot that is too tight.
 If in doubt, order a half size larger.
 I have been finding with boots that if I go with 11.5 over my typical 11, the results are much better.
 The comfort factor alone is well worth the extra half size up.